Electoral history of Justin Trudeau: Federal general election: 2015

 4 Table does not include parties which received votes but did not elect any members.

 Federal general election: 2019

-Trudeau led the Liberals in the 2019 election and was returned to office, but with a minority government.
-Andrew Scheer and the Conservatives won the popular vote.
+In his second general election, Trudeau was re-elected with a minority government but lost the popular vote, defeating the new Conservative leader, Andrew Scheer.

 1 Prime Minister when election was called; Prime Minister after election.

 2 Leader of the Opposition when election was called; Leader of the Opposition after the election.

 3 Table does not include parties which received votes but did not elect any members.

 Federal general election: 2021

-Trudeau led the Liberals in the 2021 election and was returned to office, but with another minority government.
-Erin O'Toole and the Conservatives won the popular vote.
+In his third general election, Trudeau was re-elected with another minority government but lost the popular vote, defeating the new Conservative leader, Erin O'Toole.

 1 Prime Minister when election was called; Prime Minister after election.

 2 Leader of the Opposition when election was called; Leader of the Opposition after the election.

 3 Table does not include parties which received votes but did not elect any members.